pyblosxom/pyblosxom/docs/config_variables.rst

    ..
 Note::

-      The web server that is executing PyBlosxom must be able to write to the directory containing your ``pyblosxom.log`` file.
+      The web server that is executing Pyblosxom must be able to write to the directory containing your ``pyblosxom.log`` file.